https://www.chefspencil.com

 Djèwo, commonly called Amiwo in Fon, is the most popular meal in southern and central Benin.
 Djèwo is a dough prepared with corn flour that is well-seasoned.

 When all the ingredients are combined and cooked, the dish smells delicious.
-Djèwo is eaten with fried foods, like onions, and tomato juice or crushed green pepper and, usually, with chicken, guinea fowl or mutton.
+Djèwo is eaten with fried foods, like onions, tomato juice, or crushed green pepper, and, usually, with chicken, guinea fowl, or mutton (meat of older sheep).

 2. Watché or Atassi